xPierG/morning_digest/README.md

 # 🌅 Morning Digest AI Agent

-An intelligent agent that curates a daily "Top 5" reading list from your **Readwise Reader** account, powered by **Google Gemini 1.5 Flash**.
+An intelligent agent that curates a daily "Top 5" reading list from your **Readwise Reader** account, powered by **Google Gemini 2.0 Flash** and built with the **Google Agent Development Kit (ADK)**.

 ## Features

-- **🧠 AI-Powered Selection**: Uses Gemini 1.5 Flash to semantically analyze and select the most relevant articles.
-- **🛠️ Agentic Tool Use**: The agent autonomously calls the Readwise API to fetch data when needed.
+- **🧠 Modular ADK Architecture**: Built with Google ADK using specialized `LlmAgent` components orchestrated by a `SequentialAgent`.
+- **🤖 Two-Stage Pipeline**:
+  - **SelectorAgent**: Autonomously fetches and selects exactly 5 articles based on predefined criteria.
+  - **EnricherAgent**: Enriches selected articles with full content and generates 3 key takeaways for high-priority items.
 - **📂 Dual Source**: Fetches content from both your **Feed** (RSS/Newsletters) and **Library** (Saved/Inbox).
 - **🎯 Smart Categorization**:
   - **🤯 Must Read**: Novel concepts and new signals (from Feed).
   - **📌 Business**: Relevant to your specific domain (e.g., AI, Fintech).
   - **🧘 Long Read**: Deep dives for personal development (from Library).
-- **🐳 Cloud Ready**: Fully containerized with Docker, ready for Google Cloud Run.
+  - **💡 Other**: Interesting articles for CTO/CAIO.
+- **🔧 Robust Error Handling**: Automatic JSON repair and async/await support for reliable execution.

 ## Setup